 Most eBooks work best on the latest browser edition and for the best viewing experience we would recommend accessing our e-books from a PC or laptop computer.

-Most eBooks are available as either PDF or ePub files.
+eBook files are digital files that contain books in a digital format.
+Most eBooks are available as either PDF or EPUB files.

 PDF will give you an exact replica of a printed book page.

-ePub is more responsive and can be easier to read if you have a small screen and can be read on most devices except Kindle.
-(You can convert ePub files to kindle readable formats).
+EPUB is the open standard format for eBooks, developed by the International Digital Publishing Forum (IDPF).
+It is more responsive and can be easier to read if you have a small screen and can be read on most devices except a Kindle.
+(You can convert EPUB files to kindle readable formats.
+See here for more information).

-There is a known compatibility issue with some Android devices and Adobe Digital editions.
+Please note: There is a known compatibility issue with some Android devices and Adobe Digital editions.
 If using a mobile device is your preference, other compatible apps are available on the Google Play Store including PocketBook Reader.
-This article provides further details-